se-sic/coronet/README.md

 - `viridis`: For plotting of networks with nice colors
 - `jsonlite`: For parsing the issue data
 - `rTensor`: For calculating EDCPTD centrality
-- `Matrix`: For sparse matrix representation of large adjacency matrices
+- `Matrix`: For sparse matrix representation of large adjacency matrices (package version `1.3.0` or higher is mandatory)
 - `fastmap`: For fast implementation of a map
-- `purrr`: For fast implementtion of a mapping function
+- `purrr`: For fast implementation of a mapping function

 ### Submodule